jsoref/thorium/api/docs/src/admins/delete_group.md

 ### Archiving Groups Instead
 ---
 Generally we recommend archiving rather than deleting groups.
 You can do this by adding the Thorium system user to the group as an owner (since groups must have atleast 1 owner) and then removing non-admin group members.
-This preserves data and analysis artifacts without orphaning data and and mitigates the risk of future data leakage if that group name was reused by another team.
+This preserves data and analysis artifacts without orphaning data and mitigates the risk of future data leakage if that group name was reused by another team.

 ### Preparing For Group Deletion